MannyBinning/simply-fitness/README.md

 # Description
-- ‘Simple Fitness’ is a fictional gym created for this project.
+- [SimplyFitness](https://simply-fitness.herokuapp.com/) is a fictional gym created for this project.
 The main objective for creating this website is to make the general public aware of key features within the gym whilst motiving clients to better their fitness regime.
 Additionally, It will allow people to register with the gym thus subsequently become a member of the ‘Simple Fitness’ company.
 Once becoming a member, users can gain access to their profiles which will contain key personal details.
 This data will be stored in a distinct order to ensure each profile is unique.